 Market Intelligence, Real Estate News

-September’s Real Estate Statistics show that we are in a seller’s market still, with sales numbers down in each product type.
+October’s Real Estate Statistics show that we are still in a seller’s market still, with sales numbers up or slightly down based on the reduction of Inventory Levels.

-Since mid-2020 it has become very clear that the local real estate market increases were not due to foreign ownership in any capacity, perhaps it never really was, to begin with, or maybe it was simply a great headline for political posturing in British Columbia.
-Now almost 2 years later the market is right back to its typical performance, proving that Greater Vancouver and the Fraser Valley are desirable places to live and in-demand areas for Canadian homebuyers.
+As previously mentioned, since mid-2020 it has become very clear that the local real estate market increases were not due to foreign ownership in any capacity, perhaps it never really was, to begin with, or maybe it was simply a great headline for political posturing in British Columbia.
+Now almost 2 years later the market is right back and now beyond its typical performance, proving that Greater Vancouver and the Fraser Valley are desirable places to live and in-demand areas for Canadian homebuyers.
+Immigration is about to re-open and if we do not fix our supply issue prices will only inflate further as shown in basic economics.
+With our limited land and opportunity to build and extremely slow municipal approval rates, home prices here will remain a contentious issue and across the industry as they continue to rise due to an obvious lack of supply that is still quickly diminishing.